oils-for-unix/oils/README.md

                       # moved to tests/ if automated.
       old/            # A junk drawer.
-    web/              # HTML/JS/CSS for tests and tools lazylex/          # An HTML lexer which doctools/ builds upon. services/         # Integration with cloud services (e.g. Travis CI)
+    web/              # HTML/JS/CSS for tests and tools services/         # Integration with cloud services (e.g. Travis CI)

 ### Temp Dirs